igorbannicov/RPi3Car/README.md

 ### Screenshots

-Some screenshots of process and real device may be found in [documentation](documentation/) folder.
+Some screenshots of process and real device may be found in documentation [images](documentation/images/) folder.

 ### Contribution